ManuGithubSteam/Surface3ProArch/README.md

 ## Suspend and Hibernate

 After some testing it seems that hibernate and secureboot do not work well togehter.
-For that reason i will not go into deatil about hibernate here.
+For that reason i will not go into deatil about hibernation here.

-After all it boots fast with SSd and with Hibernate there are different issues with wifi and touchscreen not coming up again.
-So
+After all it boots fast with SSD and with Hibernate there are different issues with wifi and touchscreen not coming up again.

 ### Deactivate Hibernate and Suspend

+`systemctl mask hibernate.target`
+`systemctl mask suspend.target`

+Also edit /default/grub and remove the resume line in the DEFAULTS section.

 ## Install GDM